FuelLabs/sway-standards/standards/src11-security-information/README.md

 ## Required public functions

-The following functions MUST be implemented to follow the SRC-6 standard.
-Any contract that implements the SRC-6 standard MUST implement the SRC-20 standard.
+The following function MUST be implemented to follow the SRC-11 standard.

 ### `fn security_information() -> SecurityInformation;`